Associate of Arts - General Studies

 Concentrations in College Student Personnel, Youth and Non-Profit Leadership, and Public Administration may be available online depending on course schedules.
 Contact Landon Clark for more information.

 DescriptionThe Master of Science in Information Systems (MSIS) prepares individuals for management careers in the vast and growing field of information systems.
 This field includes such diverse areas as software development, information management, data analysis, information security, information systems architecture, system planning and systems analysis, to name a few.
+Contact Dr. Antony for more information on receiving a free admission application!

 The primary goal of the Library Media Program is to prepare graduate students for service as certified school library media specialists, grades P-12, but the courses available through the program may be applied in many contexts, including continuing education for librarians in all kinds of libraries, and for teachers.
 The degree is open to applicants who are certified as teachers, and to those who do not have a teaching certificate.
 For those who have already earned their first master’s degree, this program will qualify them for a rank change in addition to allowing them to obtain an actual degree that is much more likely to be recognized out-of-state.